futurologist/UKBiobank-Table-Conversion/README.md

 How to Use:
 -----------------------------------------------------------------------------------------------
-Step 1: Use script "First_from_UKB.R" to extract a raw subtable from the big raw UKB data file;
+Step 1: Use script "First_from_UKB.R" to extract a raw subtable from the big raw UKB data file; For the field 20002 one needs to include also the field 135 and possibly 20009.

 The scripts discussed below, import and use the file of R functions "Set\_of\_functions.R".
 Make sure to download this file.

 Step 2: After the raw subtatble is being extracted:
    2.1.
-For field 20002 and related: Use "Table_20002.R"
+For field 20002 and related (fields 135 (mandatory) and 20009): Use "Table_20002.R"
    2.2.
-For field 6159 and related: Use "Table_6159.R"
+For field 6159 and related (duration of pain fileds): Use "Table_6159.R" 2.3.
-   2.3.
 For fields of demographic data (e.g. Age, Gender, Principal Components, etc): Use "Table_demogr_data.R"

 Step 3: Further conversions: